Monopolistic Competition: Short-Run Profits and Losses, and Long-Run Equilibrium

 Price = Marginal Cost

-The monopolistic firm exhibits a downward sloping demand curve.
-That means that, to sell more units, it must lower its price, but if it lowers its price, then it must lower its price on all units.
-Thus, like a monopoly, marginal revenue continually declines as quantity is increased.
+The monopolistic firm has a downward-sloping demand curve.
+To sell more units, it must lower its price, but if it lowers its price, it must lower the price on all units.
+Thus, like a monopoly, marginal revenue continually declines as quantity increases.
 The firm maximizes profits when marginal revenue = marginal cost, but this only occurs at a quantity less than what a purely competitive firm would produce, where marginal cost = market price.
-The marginal cost curve will always intersect the marginal revenue curve before it intersects the demand curve, because as previously stated, at any given quantity, marginal revenue is always less than the market price.
-Because of this allocative inefficiency, some consumers will forgo the product because of its higher price.
+The marginal cost curve will always intersect the marginal revenue curve before it intersects the demand curve because, as previously stated, at any given quantity, marginal revenue is always less than the market price.
+Due to this allocative inefficiency, some consumers will forgo the product due to its higher price.

 Thus, monopolistic competitive firms achieve neither productive nor allocative efficiency: the greater the differentiation of the products, the greater the inefficiency.
 However, monopolistic competition creates a greater variety of products and services, and this greater diversity is more likely to satisfy consumer tastes, which leads to a more desirable market.